 Nigeria at the moment does not yet have a high adoption of renewable energy, most of its residents still rely on diesel and petrol powered generators to compliment the unstable energy they get from the national grid.
 But there is a growing demand for standalone solar solutions as the prices of solar panels continue to fall globally.
 As welcome as this development is , more toxic lead acid batteries - a major component to stand alone solar solutions – will end up at dumpsites across the nation after their use.
 In this article, Kelechi Ekwegh analyses this looming threat and investigates how Nigeria is currently handling this toxic waste from lead acid batteries

 According to the World Health Organisation (WHO) report in 2009, lead poisoning accounts for at least 0.6% of global diseases.
 The Blacksmith Institute considers lead pollution as one of the world’s worst pollution problems.
 Inefficient production and recycling operations of ULAB release tons of lead into the environment.
 During battery manufacturing and recycling operations, lead is melted and resulting fumes are released into the air.
 This toxic metal is then available for human absorption while airborne, before settling in dust and soil.
 Lead contamination persists in dust and soil and is often the most significant route of exposure to young children who generally play close to the ground and have regular hand-to-mouth contact.
 In addition, environmental contamination of ground and surface water may also occur.
-Lead from these sources is bio accumulative and has significant adverse impacts on all species.
+Lead from these sources is bioaccumulative and has significant adverse impacts on all species.
 In most Western countries, the problem is almost contained.
-However, in developing countries with little or no regulation on used lead acid batteries such as Nigeria, and Senegal, there are devastating lead epidemics, most of which are unregistered.
+However, in developing countries with little or no regulation on used lead-acid batteries such as Nigeria, and Senegal, there are devastating lead epidemics, most of which are unregistered.

 In 2008, Blacksmith Institute was called to Senegal after the deaths of 18 children under the age of five in the Dakar neighbourhood of Thiaroye-Sur-Mer.
 The children were exposed to deadly lead dust due to the informal recycling of used car batteries.
 Until recently, the main economic activity in Thiaroye-Sur-Mer involved the haphazard melting of car batteries to reclaim the scrap lead inside.
 Because this activity was conducted informally, out in the open air, and largely by women of the community, the children of Thiaroye-Sur-Mer were particularly vulnerable to lead poisoning.
 The Senegalese government ran blood tests on their relatives and their mothers and siblings were found to have lead levels of 1,000 micrograms per litre.
-Just 100 micrograms per litre is enough to impair brain development in children.
+Just 100 micrograms per litre are enough to impair brain development in children.

-In Nigeria, the worst outbreak occurred in Zamfara in 2012 where over 400 children died because of exposure to lead caused by gold mining, and thousands more now have their brain damaged and disabled.
-While the government of Nigeria is yet to activate remedy to the lead exposure via mining, the country sits on more than 110,000 used lead acid batteries; most of which are poorly managed, recycled and exported informally without adequate regulation.
+In Nigeria, the worst outbreak occurred in Zamfara in 2012 where over 400 children died because of exposure to lead caused by gold mining, and thousands more now have their brain-damaged and disabled.
+While the government of Nigeria is yet to activate remedy to the lead exposure via mining, the country sits on more than 110,000 used lead-acid batteries; most of which are poorly managed, recycled and exported informally without adequate regulation.

-According to the report “Generation of Used Lead Acid Batteries in Africa” published by the Oeko Institute, in many African countries the recycling of lead-acid batteries is economically attractive because of its high lead-content.
+According to the report “Generation of Used Lead Acid Batteries in Africa” published by the Oeko Institute, in many African countries, the recycling of lead-acid batteries is economically attractive because of its high lead content.

-With over 110,000 tons of used lead-acid batteries generated in Nigeria annually from automotive batteries and alternative energy battery systems - according to a research carried out by the Recycling and Economic Development Initiative of Nigeria (REDIN) - there is urgent need for the Nigerian government through her environmental ministry and agencies to wake up to this reality, and speedily put in place instant policies to regulate the ULAB sector.
-This is more pressing as the Federal Ministry of Environment confirmed that Nigeria does not have a policy to regulate used lead acid batteries in the country at a training workshop on “Environmental Sound Management of ULABS and the Application of the Benchmark Assessment Tool (BAT) in the context of the Implementing the Basel Convention”, on Friday 20th October 2017 organised by Heinrich Böll Foundation Nigeria, in collaboration with REDIN, Clean Tech Hub, Oeko Institut Germany and the Renewable Energy Association of Nigeria (REAN)
+With over 110,000 tons of used lead-acid batteries generated in Nigeria annually from automotive batteries and alternative energy battery systems - according to research carried out by the Recycling and Economic Development Initiative of Nigeria (REDIN) - there is an urgent need for the Nigerian government through her environmental ministry and agencies to wake up to this reality, and speedily put in place instant policies to regulate the ULAB sector.
+This is more pressing as the Federal Ministry of Environment confirmed that Nigeria does not have a policy to regulate used lead-acid batteries in the country at a training workshop on “Environmental Sound Management of ULABS and the Application of the Benchmark Assessment Tool (BAT) in the context of the Implementing the Basel Convention”, on Friday 20th October 2017 organized by Heinrich Böll Foundation Nigeria, in collaboration with REDIN, Clean Tech Hub, Oeko Institut Germany and the Renewable Energy Association of Nigeria (REAN)